mvolkmann/blog/src/htmx.md

 the operations on client-side code rather than the browser.
 JSON is not hypermedia.

+## HTML Issues

+htmx addresses four important shortcomings of HTML.

+1. Which elements can trigger sending an HTTP request?

+   The only HTML elements that send an HTTP request are `a` (anchor) and `form` When an anchor is clicked, it sends a GET requests to a specified URL.
+   When a `form` is submitted, it sends a GET or POST request to a specified URL.
+   Form data is attached to the URL in query parameters for GET requests and is included in the request body for POST requests.

+   htmx enables any element to send an HTTP request.

+1. What events trigger sending an HTTP request?

+   In HTML, clicking an anchor or submitting a `form` are the only events that trigger sending an HTTP request.

+   htmx enables any DOM event, and custom events, to trigger sending an HTTP request.

+1. What kinds of HTTP requests can be sent?

+   HTML only sends GET and POST requests.

+   htmx enables sending any kind of HTTP request which includes PUT, PATCH, and DELETE requests.

+1. How is the response rendered?

+   When HTML sends an HTTP request, the entire page is replaced by the response.

+   htmx enables replacing specific elements with the response or inserting the response relative to an existing element, while leaving the rest of the page intact.

 ## Questions to Consider

 Why should we take data from a database and